 Making Your Financing a Success at Each Funding Round

-It is very important for an entrepreneur to look ahead and over the horizon to see how they will raise outside capital before starting the process of raising outside money.
+It is very important for an entrepreneur to look ahead and over the horizon to see how they will raise outside capital before starting the process of raising outside money, be it via Small Business Funding Options or other means.
 It is important to gauge when and how to raise outside money, and from whom.
 A good rule of thumb is to wait as long as possible before raising outside capital.
 Bootstrap the business with your own money, and borrow money under favorable terms from friends and family.
 If possible, self fund out of revenue from your business.

 Before raising outside capital, it is not uncommon that founders will invest between $10,000 and $100,000 of their own money.
 Friends and family can sometimes account for another $100,000 to $200,000 of capital, typically in the form of a note.

 I am currently bootstrapping two businesses: QuestFusion and The San Diego Lifestyle.
 I’ve invested tens of thousands of dollars over the last year-and-a-half into these ventures.
 This is in addition to my Angel investing activity.